scroll-tech/centre-tokens/validate/README.validate.md

 Note: Infura is a 3rd party provider.

-1. Got to [https://infura.io](https://infura.io) and click "Get Started For Free" to register an email with Infura.
+1. Go to [https://infura.io](https://infura.io) and click "Get Started For Free" to register an email with Infura.

 2. Click on the "Dashboards" icon at the top of the Infura homepage or go to